Safety in Colombia

 The main risks in Colombia

 - Plan Tinders (or other dating sites): behind some Tinder dates there's sometimes a whole organization out to kidnap you and extract cash.
-So watch out for beautiful creatures!
+So watch out for the beautiful creatures!

 - Armed groups (FARC, ELN, etc.): although the pressure of armed groups in Colombia is less intense today, they are still present in certain areas of the country, generally off the tourist trail.